Atharvashikha Upanishad: The object of meditation

 The Upanishad opens with sages (Rishi) Pippalada, Angiras and Sanatkumara meeting sage Atharvan and ask, "which Dhyana (meditation) is highest?", "what does meditation comprise [sic] and who should meditate", "what is the object of meditation?"

 Om is the highest, replies Atharvan.
 The text explains the basic meaning of the divine Om mantra, representing the Para Brahman, the highest Brahman, the "Ultimate Reality".
 Om's has four legs, syllables, which symbolize the four gods and the four Vedic scriptures.
 It has also four heads, which stand for holy fires – Garhapatya, Dakshina, Ahavaniya and destructive fire.

 The four syllables of Om – A (अ), U (उ), M (म) and the half part (्) are equated with empirical realities, abstract concepts, rituals and gods by the Atharvashikha Upanishad.

 Atharvan explains that the first syllable of Om, "A", represents the Prithvi (Earth), the Rig Veda, the god Brahma – the Creator of the Trimurti, the color red, the eight Vasus, the gayatri meter, and Garhapatya, the sacred fire in a household.

-The second syllable "U" denotes, states the text, the Akasha (sky), the Yajur Veda, the color black, the eleven Rudras, the Tristubh meter, and the Dakshinagni ritual fire.
+The second syllable "U" denotes, states the text, the Akasha (sky), the Yajur Veda, the god Vishnu, the color black, the eleven Rudras, the Tristubh meter, and the Dakshinagni ritual fire.

-The third syllable "M" represents Heavens, the Sama Veda, the color white, Vishnu, the twelve Adityas, the Jagati meter and the Ahavaniya ritual fire.
+The third syllable "M" represents Heavens, the Sama Veda, the color white, the god Rudra, the twelve Adityas, the Jagati meter and the Ahavaniya ritual fire.

 The half fourth syllable, which is the hidden part that follows M, represents the Atharva Veda, Purusha (the Supreme Being), the spectrum of all colours, the Maruts deities, the Viraj meter and the Samvartaka fire which destroys creation.
 It reverberates as the sound of Brahman.